Code of Ethics & Conduct

 However, with the increased importance comes increased responsibility.
 We have the responsibility to be transparent, honest, accountable, and ethical, to give out accurate information, and to not manipulate situations for the personal benefit of their boards and staff.
 NGOs have a calling to go beyond the boundaries of race, religion, ethnicity, culture, and politics.
 We have the obligation to respect each person’s fundamental human rights.
 We are to have a system of proper governance and must be careful to treat all public monies with utmost seriousness as a public trust and not to misuse public money for selfish purpose.
 NGOs have an obligation to not align themselves with, or stand in opposition to, any particular government for purely selfish or shortsighted means, nor to become controlled by a governmental body.
 In short, NGOs have the responsibility to dedicate themselves for the sake of others and do so according to the highest code of ethical conduct.
 This is why Justice for Prosperity has adopted and fully supports and adheres to the EFC Principles of Good Practice and to the Code of Ethics and Conduct for NGOs by the World Association of Non-Governmental Organizations (WANGO) – Copyright ©2007.

 We aim to be as transparent as possible and disclose all relevant information to the public on our policies, income, expenditure including remuneration of board members and staff, processing of personal data, and current activities.
 The statutes (opens as PDF) were updated early 2022 and explains further.

-Justice for Prosperity has formally been granted the status of Public Benefit Organization making donations over €60,- tax deductible as concluded in this order from the Dutch Tax Authority.
+Justice for Prosperity has formally been granted the status of Public Benefit Organization making your donations over €60,- tax deductible as concluded in this order from the Dutch Tax Authority.
 We report on all budgetary details using the required form within 5 months after each calendar year.

-Below you can find our report of:
+Below you can find our annual reports of:

 If you have suggestions for us on how further improve our transparency, please let us know via the contact form.